Bimde/fancam-generator/README.md

 # Fancam Generator
-Generating focus videos from full group videos.
-For example, generating _ from _.
+Generating videos focused on a single person from videos that contain multiple people or are just zoomed out.